Melanoma as a Paradigm for Precision Immuno-Oncology

 pauline_funchain-md

-Pauline Funchain MD <br >Associate Professor of Medicine Stanford University Stanford CA
+Associate Professor of Medicine Stanford University, Stanford, CA

 Dr. Funchain discussed that despite ongoing advances in precision medicine, there is still a long way to go when it comes to optimum patient selection to derive maximum benefits of our therapies.
 She reviewed the value of genomic markers such as tumor mutational burden (TMB) and neo-antigen load in predicting immunotherapy response.
 Additionally, germline testing can be very informative in immuno-oncology.
 Certain Human leukocyte antigen (HLA) types and family history of cancer also serve as predictors of efficacy of immunotherapy.